DDigimon/ODE/README.md

 6. The bad combination of params would lead to unstable state more easily, it could be a standard for end up the loop in trajectories operation
 7. Why choose some genes to GPLVM model, instead of all genes?(too large?)
+8. the final result would still have unstable state when test on different gene init value.